mfcabrera/hooqu/README.rst

 Example
 --------

 Hooqu's purpose is to "unit-test" data to find errors early, before the data gets fed to consuming systems or machine learning algorithms.
+Note that "unit test" refers to the fact that the quality of the data is being rather than to sofware practice of unit testing.
+Hooqu is meant to be used as run-time check done during a data processing/ingestion step.

 In the following, we will walk you through a toy example to showcase the most basic usage of our library.

 Deequ works on tabular data, e.g., CSV files, database tables, logs, flattened json files, basically anything that you can fit into a Pandas-like dataframe.